 Siem Offshore owns and operates a fleet of offshore support vessels, including Platform Supply Vessels, Offshore Subsea Construction Vessels, Anchor Handling Tug Supply Vessels and Well-Intervention Vessels.
-Siem Offshore Inc. commenced operations 1 July 2005, and is an exempted company under the laws of the Cayman Islands and is listed on the Oslo Stock Exchange.
+Siem Offshore Inc. commenced operations 1 July 2005, and is an exempted company under the laws of the Cayman Islands and listed on the Oslo Stock Exchange.
 The Company’s headquarters is located in Kristiansand, Norway and the Company is tax domiciled in Norway.
-All references to “Siem Offshore Inc.” and the “Company” shall mean Siem Offshore Inc. and its subsidiaries and associates unless the context indicates otherwise.
-All references to “Parent” shall mean Siem Offshore Inc. as a parent company only.
+All references to “Siem Offshore Inc.”, “Consolidated” and “Company” shall mean Siem Offshore Inc. and its subsidiaries and associates unless the context indicates otherwise.
+All references to “Parent” or “Parent Company” shall mean Siem Offshore Inc. as a parent company only.

 If the business combination is achieved in stages, fair value of the acquirer’s previously held equity interest in the acquiree is remeasured to fair value at the acquisition date through profit or loss.

-Any contingent consideration to be transferred by the Company is recognised at fair value at the acquisition date.
-Subsequent changes to the fair value of the contingent consideration that is deemed to be an asset or liability is recognised in accordance with IAS 39 either in profit or loss or as a change to other comprehensive income.
+Any contingent consideration to be transferred by the Company is recognized at fair value at the acquisition date.
+Subsequent changes to the fair value of the contingent consideration of an asset or liability are recognized in profit or loss.
 Contingent consideration that is classified as equity is not remeasured and its subsequent settlement is accounted for within equity.

-(b) Associated companies Associates are entities over which the Company has significant influence but not control, generally accompanying a shareholding of between 20% and 50% of the voting rights.
+Associates are entities over which the Company has significant influence but not control, generally accompanying a shareholding of between 20% and 50% of the voting rights.
 Investments in associates are accounted for using the equity method of accounting and are initially recognized at cost.
-The Company’s investment in associates includes goodwill (net of any accumulated impairment loss) identified on acquisition.
-The share of earnings recorded in the consolidated financial statements are based on the after-tax earnings of the associates.
-In the income statement, the share of earnings from associates is shown as a financial item.
+The Company’s investment in associates includes goodwill identified on acquisition.
+The share of profit or loss recorded in the consolidated financial statements is based on the after-tax earnings of the associate.

-The Company’s share of its associates’ post-acquisition profits or losses is recognized in the income statement and its share of post-acquisition movements in reserves is recognized Other Comprehensive Income.
-The cumulative post-acquisition movements are adjusted against the carrying amount of the investment.
-When the Company’s share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Company does not recognize further losses unless it has incurred obligations or made payments on behalf of the associate.
+The Company’s share of post-acquisition profit or loss is recognized in the income statement, and its share of post-acquisition movements in other comprehensive income is recognized in other comprehensive income with a corresponding adjustment to the carrying amount of the investment.
+When the Company’s share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Company does not recognize further losses unless it has incurred legal or constructive obligations or made payments on behalf of the associate.

 Unrealized gains on transactions between the Company and its associates are eliminated to the extent of the Company’s interest in the associates.
-Unrealized losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
-Accounting policies of associates have been reconciled where necessary to ensure consistency with the policies adopted by the Company.1.5 Classification of items in the financial statements
+Unrealized losses are eliminated unless the transaction provides evidence of an impairment of the asset transferred.
+Accounting policies of associates have been changed where necessary to ensure consistency with the policies adopted by the Company.1.5 Classification of items in the financial statements

-Assets designated for long-term ownership or use and receivables due later than one year after drawdown have been recorded as non-current assets.
+Assets designated for long-term ownership or use and receivables due later than one year after drawdown are classified as non-current assets.
 Other assets are classified as current assets.
-Receivables are stated at par value less provision for doubtful accounts.
-Liabilities due later than one year after the end of the accounting year are posted as non-current liabilities.
+Liabilities due later than one year after the end of the reporting period are classified as non-current liabilities.
 Other liabilities are classified as current liabilities.
 All derivative financial instruments are classified as current assets or current liabilities.1.6 Segment reporting

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
 The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the executive management team consisting of the CEO, CFO, CCO and CHRO.

-The Company is organized into eight different segments, platform supply vessels (“PSVs”), offshore subsea construction Vessel (“OSCVs), anchor-handling tug supply vessels (“AHTS vessels”), Brazilian vessels (consisting of fast crew vessels (“FCVs”), fast supply vessels (“FSVs”) and oil spill recovery vessels (“OSRVs”)), combat management systems (“CMS”), Cable installation, Scientific core-drilling and Other, in which the Company operates.
+The Company is organized into nine different segments, platform supply vessels (“PSVs”), offshore subsea construction vessels (“OSCVs"), anchor-handling tug supply vessels (“AHTS Vessels”), Other Vessels in Brazil (consisting of fast crew vessels (“FCVs”), fast supply vessels (“FSVs”) and oil spill recovery vessels (“OSRVs”), Combat Management Systems (“CMS”), Submarine Power Cable Installation, Scientific Core-Drilling and Other.1.7 Foreign currency translation

 (a) Functional and presentation currency